 Brig.
 General James Kemp McLaughlin, Sr., 101, of Charleston passed away on Monday, December 16, 2019.

-To send flowers in memory of Brig.
+To send flowers to the family or plant a tree in memory of Brig.
 General James Kemp McLaughlin, please visit our Heartfelt Sympathies Store.

 He was born on December 7, 1918 in Braxton County, West Virginia to Almira Ballengee McLaughlin and former Commissioner of Agriculture, James Blaine McLaughlin.